openanalytics/shinyproxy-operator/docs/deployment/README.md

   servers.
 - **ShinyProxy**: the ShinyProxy servers, these host the Shiny apps.
 You do not need to create these servers manually, since these are created by the operator.
-Instead you define which servers to create and the operator creates all necessary Kubernetes resources, without affecting any existing server or causing downtime.
+Instead, you define which servers to create, and the operator creates all necessary Kubernetes resources, without affecting any existing server or causing downtime.
 - **Redis**: Redis is used by ShinyProxy (not by the operator) to implement session persistence.
 This ensures that when a ShinyProxy server is replaced, the user is still logged in.
 This provides a smooth transition when the operator replaces a ShinyProxy server.
 - **Skipper**: Skipper is used as an ingress controller.
-Currently this is the only ingress controller supported by the operator.
+Currently, this is the only ingress controller supported by the operator.
 The reason is that the ingress controller is responsible for routing users to the correct ShinyProxy server.
 Skipper is the only ingress controller we found suitable for this